 Here at Star Name registry, we love songs that take us beyond the atmosphere.
 When we adopt a star, we may get our own star named for us, but the moon is most certainly for everyone.
 This is where one of our favourite songs of all time come in.

 Fly me to the Moon.
-Written by Bart Howard in the fifties, it is now a well-known a highly recognisable jazz standard.
+Written by Bart Howard in the 50s, it is now a well-known and highly recognisable jazz standard.
 It has a simple melody and simple lyrics that focus on those emotions of hope and belonging.

 _Fly me to the moon